mystoragebox/Folder_Structure/Music_Folder.md

 * Greatest Hits[Blue Day]

 With multichannel music (quadraphonic or 5.1) I like to add _[Mch]_ to the track title and _Mch_ to the genre to make sorting easier.

+I use _[MyCD]_ in the album field when I made my own CD thats not in the online databases.
+This seperates these CD's from the collection that can use the online databases.
 ## CD from One Artist
 This template is for cd's that come from a single artist.